 Prepare yourself for a tiny apartment, and make sure you are ready to spend long spaces of time on the island, as the ferry can be canceled for days in a row.

-Also be aware that it is definitely not a party island, so if you are looking for a city with a nightlife, then Jeju Island is far better suited to you!
+Also, be aware that it is not a party island, so if you are looking for a city with nightlife, Jeju Island is far better suited to you!

 What have you learned from living abroad?

 Living abroad has been the best and most challenging time of my life.